TheRealCaleb116/js-robotUI/README.md

-# js-robotUI
+# Welcome to the JavaScript-RobotUi Project

-A javascript library for easy declaration of widgets that tie into FRC NetworkTables implementations.
+JavaScript-RobotUi is javascript library for easy declaration of widgets that tie into FRC NetworkTables implementations.